open-toolchain/helm-gitops-toolchain/README.md

 ### Using this template with your own application:
 By default, this template assumes an application (e.g. [hello-helm](https://github.com/open-toolchain/hello-helm)) structured like this:
 - `/Dockerfile` [configurable] -- the docker file used to build the container image in the root folder.
 (This can be configured in pipeline BUILD stage properties)
 - `/chart/your-app-name`  [configurable] -- the Helm Chart used to deploy this application.
 The CI pipeline automatically binds it with build information (e.g. image tag) leveraging Helm's ability to parameterize deployment actions.
-(This can be configured in pipeline PROD deploy stage properties)
+(This can be configured in pipeline DEV deploy stage properties)

 The toolchain implements the following best practices:
 - sanity check the Dockerfile prior to attempting creating the image